 Other domesticated animal attacks and bites involve cats, snakes, ferrets, iguanas and even birds.

 Dog bites and attacks on humans are even more common.
-According to U.S. statistics, during 2007 there were a reported 35 fatal dog attacks.
+According to U.S. statistics, during a recent year there were a reported 35 fatal dog attacks.
 Another 5,000,000 people suffer dog bites every year.
 Nearly 1,000 people per day require emergency care to treat dog attack injuries.
 Pit bulls and rottweilers make up over 60% of all dog attack fatalities.

 Many animal attack victims require multiple surgeries and physical therapy.
 Reconstructive and plastic surgery are common.
 Post-Traumatic Stress Disorder (PTSD) afflicts nearly all dog bite victims, therefore psychological counseling is recommended.